 Small debts don’t matter

 Some debtors believe that their debts are too small.
 Maybe they owe a medical practice $100 for an unpaid copay and think it unlikely that the medical practice will seek to recover the bill.
 Businesses that often have small individual accounts receivable amounts do not always write those debts off of their books.
 The trend for many companies is to leverage technology and automation to pursue these amounts.
 The bottom line — debtors can never tell if a creditor is going to write off debt or not.
-Collection is entirely up to the creditor, and there is no minimum amount for commencing the collection process.
+How much the collection amount has to be assigned is entirely up to the creditor, and there is no minimum amount for commencing the collection process.

 Paying a debt collector doesn’t impact credit score